sidharth178/The-Battle-of-Neighborhoods-Capstone-Project/README.md

 For this project, k-means is an appropriate clustering algorithm.
 Because we have a unlabelled dataset, so this is an unsupervisied learning project.
 K-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean.By clustering the neighborhoods, we can find out the pattern in them, identify the identical neighborhoods and see which is our target.One difficulty of k-means is to determine the hyperparameter k .
 In this project I will choose k=5 , means clustering the neighborhoods into 5 clusters. k=5 is an experience hyperparameter.

 In this project, we need to use the location data from Foursquare to solve the problem "Where is the appropriate place to open a new restaurant in Hong Kong".
-I collect the neighborhoods data from wikipedia page, and format it manually.
+All the data of neighbours are collected from wikipedia page, and format it manually.
 Get venues data using Foursquare's API.
 One-hot encode the venues' categories and calculate the frequencies, then get TOP10 common venues for each neighborhood plus the bus/metro station existence as features.